benjiec/giraffe/README.md

 Giraffe - Visualization
 -----------------------

+You can use Giraffe Javascripts independently of the Django service, to visualize a sequence you already have a list of features for.
+See src/giraffe/templates/giraffe/{analyze,draw}.html.

-You can use Giraffe independently.
-See HTML files in src/giraffe/demo directory.
-Also README file in src/giraffe/static/js describes how to use just the Javascript plasmid drawing widget.
+src/giraffe/static/javascripts/README describes how to use just the Javascript plasmid drawing widget.

 Giraffe - Sequence feature detection